-La Grange Highlands Sanitary District's water is 100% purchased surface water from the City of Countryside, which originates from the City of Chicago.
+La Grange Highlands Sanitary District's water is 100% purchased surface water from the City of Chicago.

 The City of Chicago utilizes Lake Michigan as its source water via two water treatment plants.
 The Jardine Water Purification Plant (JWPP), with a capacity of 1,458 MGD, is the largest in the world and serves the northern areas of the city and suburbs.
 The Sawyer Water Purification Plant (SWPP), with a capacity of 720 MGD, is the second largest water plant in the world and serves the southern areas of the city and suburbs.
 Both plants have two intakes that draw water from the Lake: one approximately 2 miles offshore, and one "shore" intake located within the property of the water treatment plants.